RasaHQ/rasa/docs/dataformat.rst

 Synonyms will map extracted entities to the same name, for example mapping "my savings account" to simply "savings".
 However, this only happens *after* the entities have been extracted, so you need to provide examples with the synonyms present so that Rasa can learn to pick them up.

-Lookup tables may be specified as txt files containing newline-separated words or phrases.
+Lookup tables may be specified either directly as lists or as txt files containing newline-separated words or phrases.
 Upon loading the training data, these files are used to generate case-insensitive regex patterns that are added to the regex features.
 For example, in this case a list of currency names is supplied so that it is easier to pick out this entity.

 JSON Format
 -----------